clementGOURIOU/benchmark_motorbike/README.md

 *  **3-D Lid Driven cavity flow**

-Code repository for the High Performance Computing Technical Committee

 The  first test-case chosen is the a 3-D version of the [Lid-driven cavity flow tutorial](https://www.openfoam.com/documentation/tutorial-guide/tutorialse2.php).